kalliope-project/kalliope/docs/settings/settings.md

   - houndify:
       key: "MYKEYS"
       client_id: "MYCLIENTID"
 ```

 ### Available STT

-Core STTs are already packaged with the installation of Kalliope an can be used out of the box.
+Core STTs are already packaged with the installation of Kalliope and can be used out of the box.

 | Name                          | Type        |
 | ----------------------------- | ----------- |